vkatz/vkatz-lib/README.md

 care: inside onHide method getContext  and getParent both null

 ##Navigation control
-Inside screnn you may get a ScreenLayout with getParent() call ScreenLayout contain bunch of navigation methods, main is:
+Inside scren you may get a ScreenLayout with getParent() call ScreenLayout contain bunch of navigation methods, main is:
 * go(Screen screen) - simple go to next screen, store currnet in history
-* go(Screen screen, boolean storeInHistory) - we may say to not store next screnn in history, after we go out of those screen - it will be destroyed and released (usefult to splash screens)
+* go(Screen screen, boolean storeInHistory) - we may say to not store next scren in history, after we go out of those screen - it will be destroyed and released (usefult to splash screens)
 * go(Screen screen, boolean storeInHistory, String name) - additiona,y we may specify screen name( easy to back to this screen, like homescreen)
 * back() - back to previos screen
 * backTo(String name) - back to screen with specifyed name(or first if not found)

+ On back press will be called back(), but u can override it in screens.

 You also able to clear history
 * clearHistory() - clear whole history (active screen is not in history)